 Learn English playing beautiful football – MANCHESTER CITY

-The City football schools’ program is unique as it combines on and off-field learning, in an authentic setting – the recently built state-of-the-art training Academy where Man City’s first team also practices.
+The City football schools’ program is unique as it combines on and off-field learning, in an authentic setting – the state-of-the-art training Academy where Man City’s first team also practices.
 As a feature of the course, you will not only get an exclusive insight into how Manchester City players train at the City Football Academy and how a Premier League club runs, but you will also interact with other players from different cultures across the world.
 READ MORE

-Nike’s Tennis and English Language Camps go beyond delivering outstanding tennis coaching and an accelerated model of English learning.
+NIKE’s Tennis and English Language Camps go beyond delivering outstanding tennis coaching and an accelerated model of English learning.
 They also provide a unique opportunity to develop lifelong friendships and create lasting memories 🙂

 Players will benefit from the highly experienced coaching staff.
 Our coaches use demonstration, practice and feedback – including video analysis – to improve existing shots and techniques and to develop new ones.
 READ MORE